-- The financed land may not provide other than incidental income to the Borrower(s) - The appraiser must state that the subject lot is not greater in size than other residential parcels in the community - The land may not comprise more than one parcel or be eligible for legal subdivision unless the appraiser states that the land is commensurate in size with other residential parcels in the community, and the Borrower(s) must certify that he or she has no intention of selling or leasing any portion of the financed land
+- The financed land may not provide other than incidental income to the Borrower(s). - The land may not comprise more than one parcel or be eligible for legal subdivision unless the appraiser states that the land is commensurate in size with other residential parcels in the community. - If the land value exceeds 45% of the total appraised value the appraiser must address whether the size of the lot is common or typical for the area.

-Chapter 4 - First Mortgage Requirements
+Chapter 5 - First Mortgage Requirements

-4.01 Eligible Loans
+5.01 Eligible Loans